toluschr/YouTube-Comment-Translate/README.md

 <img src="docs/usage.gif">

 ### Changing the language
 The default language is english (en).
-To change it, open `inject.js` in a text editor and change line 5 (`TARGET_LANGUAGE`) to be the desired language.
+To change it, open the plugins setting page (`chrome://extensions/?options=alaejlmlpgcffloicejpccebbeeibemo`) and change the Target Language.
+Alternatively, if using the plugin via a JavaScript injector, manually edit `inject.js` and change line 5 (`TARGET_LANGUAGE`) to the desired language.
 [But what letters should I set it to?](https://www.gnu.org/software/gettext/manual/html_node/Usual-Language-Codes.html)

 ## Installation